Polytunnel

-A polytunnel (also known as a polyhouse, hoop greenhouse or hoophouse, grow tunnel or high tunnel) is a tunnel typically made from steel and covered in polyethylene, usually semi-circular, square or elongated in shape.
+A polytunnel (also known as a polyhouse, hoop greenhouse, or hoophouse, grow tunnel or high tunnel) is a tunnel typically made from steel and covered in polyethylene, usually semi-circular, square or elongated in shape.
 The interior heats up because incoming solar radiation from the sun warms plants, soil, and other things inside the building faster than heat can escape the structure.
 Air warmed by the heat from hot interior surfaces is retained in the building by the roof and wall.
-Temperature, humidity and ventilation can be controlled by equipment fixed in the polytunnel or by manual opening and closing of vents.
+Temperature, humidity, and ventilation can be controlled by equipment fixed in the polytunnel or by manual opening and closing of vents.
 Polytunnels are mainly used in temperate regions in similar ways to glass greenhouses and row covers.
 Besides the passive solar heating that every polytunnel provides, every variation of auxiliary heating (from hothouse heating through minimal heating to unheated houses) is represented in current practice.
 The nesting of row covers and low tunnels inside high tunnels is also common.

 Polytunnels can be used to provide a higher temperature and/or humidity than that which is available in the environment but can also protect crops from intense heat, bright sunlight, winds, hailstones, and cold waves.
 This allows fruits and vegetables to be grown at times usually considered off season; market gardeners commonly use polytunnels for season extension.
 Beyond season extension, polytunnels are also used to allow cold-hardy crops to overwinter in regions where their hardiness is not quite strong enough for them to survive outdoors.
 Temperature increases of only 5 to 15 C-change above outdoor ambient, coupled with protection from the drying effect of wind, are enough to let selected plant varieties grow slowly but healthily instead of dying.
 The effect is to create a microclimate that simulates the temperatures of a location several hardiness zones closer to the equator (and protects from wind as well).

 Every factor influencing a crop can be controlled in a polytunnel.
 Polytunnels are often used in floriculture and plant nurseries, as the revenue value of the plants can justify the expense.

 In recent years the true adaptability of polytunnel structures has been realised by adapting them to suit livestock housing.
 It is now commonplace in the UK to see polytunnels used for housing sheep, alpacas, goats, calves and poultry.

 Climatic differences

 Temperate regions

 Polytunnels are mainly used in temperate regions in similar ways to greenhouses and cloches (row covers).
-Modern designs allow sowing and harvesting machines to move inside the structures so as to automate production.
+Modern designs allow sowing and harvesting machines to move inside the structures, automating production.
 Polytunnels have had a significant effect on the production of strawberries in the United Kingdom.
 Other soft fruits such as raspberries and blackberries are also cultivated in the same way.